JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 ### Steps:

-1. **Verify both VMs are running and on the same network.**
+1. Verify both VMs are running and on the same network.

-2. **Open a terminal on the Kali Linux VM and identify the local IP address and subnet:**
+2. Open a terminal on the **Kali Linux** VM and identify the local IP address and subnet:
    ```bash
    ifconfig
    ```

-3. **Run a ping sweep on the subnet to discover live hosts:**
+3. Run a **ping sweep** on the subnet to discover live hosts:
    ```bash
    nmap -sn 192.168.56.0/24
    ```

-4. **Once the Metasploitable2 IP address is identified, run a basic port scan:**
+4. Once the **Metasploitable2** IP address is identified, run a basic **port scan**:
    ```bash
    nmap [target_ip]
    ```

-5. **Enumerate running services and their versions:**
+5. Enumerate running services and their versions:
    ```bash
    nmap -sV [target_ip]
    ```